team4pro/first_app/README.markdown

         git merge upstream/master
 	git push origin master

-1. At that point, the submitter may delete the branch from his own repo.
+1. At that point, the submitter may delete the feature branch from his own repo.

         git checkout master
         git br -d feature